perriera/for_interfaces/ssh/REMOTE_SSH.md

         ssh perry@<ip address of Linux box>

+5. When asked to add the fingerprint say 'yes'

 ### Alternate Case
 No ip address shows up on ifconfig?
 > Run the ifconfig without a filter (and usually take the first IP address you see)